unicorn-23/GwasWA/README.md

     gwaswa --step downloadref --taxon 3702
     ```

--   `--refgenome <filename>`: Use this parameter if you already have a local reference genome file available.
+-   `--refgenome <filename>`: Use this parameter to create an index if you already have a local reference genome file available.

     ```
     gwaswa --step downloadref --refgenome example/ref.fa.gz